Fuechschen/dubbot/README.md

 Feel free to add features your own or to request them.
 If you are submiting a pull request, be sure it's only containing one or two commits.
 You can submit more pull request anytime.

+Since this project is still under developement, there are maybe some dependencies in package.json that are currently not needed.

 ### Credits